The Department of Sanitation is loading 365 salt spreaders, attaching plows to trucks and preparing all other necessary equipment ahead of the snow.

 While all lanes of the Long Island Expressway finally reopened Monday morning, many local roads in Suffolk County were still covered with thick sheets of snow and ice later in the day.

 AAA of New York said more aggressive plowing used in past storms should have been employed over the weekend to keep the Long Island Expressway open and avoid stranding motorists.

-Service had been suspended Saturday afternoon because on the huge amounts of snow dumped in the Boston area.
+Service had been suspended since Saturday afternoon in and around Boston because the blizzard dumped a couple feet of snow in the area.